makeitworkpress/wp-typescript-starter/README.md

 # wp-typescript-starter
+The power of WordPress and TypeScript combined.

-Simple starter template for WordPress projects that want to use TypeScript in combination with @wordpress/scripts.
+This is a simple starter template for WordPress development projects that want to use TypeScript in combination with @wordpress/scripts.
+It makes using TypeScript in WordPress a breeze.

 ## Usage